HL7/davinci-pcde/input/pagecontent/index.md

 This implementation guide defines standardized mechanisms for a patient or payer to enable a transfer of "current active treatments" with other relevant metadata and coverage-related information from a prior payer to a new payer.
 For example, gender transition information, amputations or other past medical history that may impact the evaluation of the appropriateness of future claims.
 It also defines a standardized structure for organizing and encoding that information to ease its consumption by the new payer organization.

+Obviously, actual continuity of care will be governed by the policies of the new payer.
+It is possible that the patient's new coverage will not cover previous therapies or that additional information will be required that is not available from the original payer.
+However, disruption in continuity of care due to the new payer being unaware of information held by the original payer should be significantly diminished through the adoption of this implementation guide.

 ### Content and organization
 The implementation guide is organized into the following sections: